VirtusLab/akka-serialization-helper/README.md

 trait MySerializable
 ```

-It allowes to catch errors like these:
+It allows to catch errors like these:
 ```scala
 object BehaviorTest {
   sealed trait Command //extends MySerializable